Synthesis of Temporally-Robust Policies for Signal Temporal Logic Tasks using Reinforcement Learning: Problem Formulation

 \subsection{Case of Guaranteed Temporal Robustness}

 In the first approach, we consider $\delta>0$ as the minimum required value for the temporal robustness of the signal.
 Only signals with temporal robustness greater than or equal to $\delta$ are considered ``robust-enough" signals.
-The following first problem aims to maximize the probability of robust-enough signals. \begin{problem}\textbf{(Maximizing Probability with Temporal Robustness Guarantees):} Let $M$ be an MDP with unknown $P$ and $\Phi$ be an STL formula of form Equation~\eqref{def:STL-frag} with time horizon $\hrz(\Phi)=T+1$.
-With given $\delta$, find a policy $\pi_1^*$ that maximizes the probability of generating ``robust-enough'' trajectories.
-That is
+The following first problem aims to maximize the probability of robust-enough signals. \begin{problem}\textbf{(Maximizing Probability with Temporal Robustness Guarantees):} Let $M$ be an MDP with unknown $P$ and $\Phi$ be an STL formula in form of Equation~\eqref{def:STL-frag} with time horizon $\hrz(\Phi)=T+1$.
+Given $\delta$, find a policy $\pi_1^*$ that maximizes the probability of generating ``robust-enough'' trajectories.
+That is where $\Pr^\pi(\cdot)$ denotes the probability under $\pi$. \end{problem}